Q&A Advice & Support

 No one’s a winner in a toxic game

 In an environment where people are valued principally on their appearances instead of their characters, no one wins.
 Being ignored or rejected can be devastating, but knowing that your friends or partner are only with you because of how you look is also pretty bad.
 Caring for yourself enough to focus on eating well and exercising for health instead of appearance is very challenging when living in an environment where superficial things are valued above all others.
 In such places, some may be abusing their bodies to maintain a certain standard, whereas others are abusing their bodies to try to achieve it.

 If you feel you are in this type of environment, you definitely are not alone.
 According to experts, “eating disorders and subthreshold eating conditions are prevalent in the general adolescent population” (source).
 In addition, some teens suffer from body dysmorphic disorder, a condition where they become so distressed, anxious, and fearful about their appearance that it begins to interfere with their daily life.
-Teens around you may make it all look easy, but chances are that many of them are suffering with insecurities and possibly even psychological disorders because they’re feeling the same pressures you’re feeling.
-Even those who just naturally meet the standard know they would be just as rejected or ignored as anyone else if they weren’t so lucky.
+Teens around you may make it all look easy.
+However, many suffer with insecurities and possibly even psychological disorders, because they’re feeling the same pressures you’re feeling.
+Even those who naturally meet the standard know people would reject them if they weren’t so lucky.